-There have been many articles written on the topic, so I’ve scoured the internet to bring you the best icebreaker ideas for your virtual team that I could find, categorized by the purpose of the activity.
+Many articles have been written on the topic, so I've scoured the internet to bring you the best icebreaker ideas for your virtual team that I could find, categorized by the purpose of the activity.
 Just because we have to work from home on a video call, doesn't mean that we can't increase team engagement virtually.

 - One Word or Phrase.
 We use this all the time at Rhythm Systems.
 I’ve seen lots of variations, ranging from very simple (one word to share how you’re feeling today) to more complex (one word to describe our company culture or whatever the meeting is about).
 This is a great way to break the ice at the start of the meeting if you are a tight-knit team.